- LIVING FOR FREE and GIVING

 Use this for free massages, hairdressing, beauty treatments, gym workouts, naturopathic and other health treatments etc. If they don't have someone for you immediately, leave your details and ask them to contact you.
 Ask them to tell their friends.
 You could say that if they have a cancellation, you’ll come in at short notice if they phone you.

 Many places offer free internet.
-Nearly all libraries have computers for members to use free for an hour.
+Nearly all libraries have computers for members or visitors to use free for an hour.
 They often have unlimited use if you take your own computer.
 If a membership number is needed as a password and you are visiting an area, ask a friend to use theirs.
-Each Apple Computer store has dozens of computers for people to try.
-I’ve used my own computer for hours and theirs if I didn’t have mine with me.
+Each Apple Computer store has dozens of computers for people to use and it can be for hours.
 Apple’s many staff will help you solve all sorts of computer problems.
 Apple realise that if they help people use their Macs, they will get life-long users.
-Many clubs, coffee lounges, Taverns (I'm at one now) and even whole shopping centers have free internet.
+Many clubs, coffee lounges, Taverns and even whole shopping centers have free internet.
 If you aren’t sure how to use the net or computer, ask a friend, neighbour, staff member – or any 12 year old.

-Why not contact an internet business and ask them for a free connection.
-I've had success with this.
+Why not contact an internet business and ask them for a free connection?

 Free parts for repairing anything